World Economic Forum hosts Balkan leaders in Switzerland

-GENEVA — The head of the World Economic Forum says its move to bring together leaders from four western Balkan countries and regional powers aims to fight “complacency” in a region facing lingering tensions on a route used by migrants into Europe.
+GENEVA — The World Economic Forum’s president said Tuesday that the organization’s move to bring together leaders from four Western Balkan countries and regional powers aims to fight “complacency” in a region facing lingering tensions on a route used by migrants into Europe.

-WEF president Borge Brende says lessons from history show that events in the west Balkans tend to have a “huge influence” on the rest of Europe, while pointing to economic opportunities in the region.
+Borge Brende, a former Norwegian foreign minister, said that lessons from history show that events in the west Balkans tend to have a “huge influence” on the rest of Europe, while pointing to economic opportunities in the region.

-Brende said in an interview Tuesday that “what happens in the Balkans will have huge implications for Europe in the future — and this is too frequently neglected.”
+“What happens in the Balkans will have huge implications for Europe in the future — and this is too frequently neglected,” Brende said in an interview.
+“What we have learned during the last years is that complacency is not a good idea.”

 He spoke after the WEF hosted the leaders from Albania, Kosovo, Montenegro and Serbia, as well as key officials from regional players like Croatia, Germany and Turkey.